mstefarov/fCraft/README.txt

 Each branch contains a different snapshot of fCraft's code.
 Branches are:

+    /branch-0.10x/  First ever version of fCraft.
+Does not work.

     /branch-0.33x/  Oldest version of fCraft that still works.
                     Last version without multiworld.
 No longer updated.